wll8/release-info/readme.md

 ext -- Specify the file suffix (without dots), which is automatically judged by the file name by default reset -- Whether to overwrite the file content, equivalent to creating a file, the default is false
 ```

+### todo
+- [ ] feat: change version number
+  - For example, `version=minor` increases the minor version number and gets the update log before the last version of the current branch